philou/storexplore/README.md

 Transform online stores into APIs !

 ## Why
 Once upon a time, I wanted to create online groceries with great user experience !
 That's how I started [mes-courses.fr](https://github.com/philou/mes-courses).
 Unfortunately, most online groceries don't have APIs, so I resorted to scrapping.
-Scrapping comes with its (long) list of problems aswell !
+Scrapping comes with its (long) list of problems as well !

 * Scrapping code is a mess
 * The scrapped html can change at any time
 * Scrappers are difficult to test

-Refactoring by refactoring, I extracted this libary which defines scrappers for any online store in a straightforward way (check [auchandirect-scrAPI](https://github.com/philou/auchandirect-scrAPI) for my real world usage).
+Refactoring by refactoring, I extracted this library which defines scrappers for any online store in a straightforward way (check [auchandirect-scrAPI](https://github.com/philou/auchandirect-scrAPI) for my real world usage).
 A scrapper definition consists of :

 * a scrapper definition file
 * the selectors for the links